kbighorse/working-with-me/README.md

 I'm slowly learning Spanish, still not very good at it :/

-If you've read a book or seen a good movie lately, I want to hear about it!
+If you've read a book, seen a good movie, or listened to a good podcast lately, I want to hear about it!

 If you've traveled to a cool place lately (once we can travel again), I want to hear about it!